One of the questions I’m often asked by readers, is how to pick a blog niche.

 Most news-focused blogs have a team of writers working for them, so they can keep up with the latest news and developments.

-So you’ve chosen a niche to blog about that you’re confident will give you a good chance of (eventually) monetizing the site.
+So you’ve now chosen a blog niche that you’re confident will give you a good chance of (eventually) monetizing the site.

-Here’s how to validate the niche you want to blog about—before spending hours launching your website.
+Here’s how to validate the blog niche ideas you’re considering—before spending hours launching your website.

 Test #1.
 Come Up With At Least 50 Ideas for Blog Posts in Your Niche